Inside your body (text-only version)

 - Trachea (windpipe)

-The respiratory system also does other jobs, such as protect against things that cause infections.
-Using tiny hair called cilia (say: sih-lee-uh), the respiratory system works to clean the air breathed in by sweeping things like dust out of the body.
+The respiratory system has another job: protecting your body from things that cause infections.
+Using tiny hair called cilia (say: SIL-ee-uh), the respiratory system works to clean the air breathed in by sweeping things like dust out of the body.

-During puberty, changes in estrogen and other hormones spark the start of the menstrual cycle, which includes having a period and the hormonal changes that take place over about one month.
+During puberty, changes in estrogen and other hormones spark the start of the menstrual cycle.

 The breasts are also an important part of the reproductive system.
-When women become pregnant, their breasts produce milk to feed the baby.
+After a woman gives birth, her breasts make milk to feed the baby.
 The milk is made in the cells of the lobules inside the breast and travels through ducts to the nipple.
-The baby is fed by sucking milk from the mother's nipple.
+The baby sucks milk from the mother's nipple.